mason1939/sqlzoo_solution/README.md

 employee(id,name,duty,manager_id):

-Because a manager_id is part of employee id.
+Because a manager_id is also a employee id.
 If we want to add a column,which displays name of a manager of a employee, we use self-join

 Ex2.
 bus_route(num,company,pos,stop):